-The daily recommended intake of Vitamin B12 is 2.4 mcg for adults, 2.6 mcg daily during pregnancy, and 2.8 mcg every day while breastfeeding.
+The recommended intake of Vitamin B12 is 2.4 mcg for adults, 2.6 mcg daily during pregnancy, and 2.8 mcg daily while breastfeeding.

 The products, coupled with the supplement of vitamin B12, are the only two very reliable types of vitamin B12 for vegetarians.

-Unfortunately, many vegetarians seem to fail to eat sufficient and necessary vitamin B12 products to meet their daily requirements.
+Unfortunately, many vegetarians fail to eat sufficient and necessary vitamin B12 products to meet their daily requirements.

-Peradventure, you are not able to fulfill your daily requirements through vitamin B12-fortified products; you should try taking a vitamin B12 supplement.
+Peradventure, you cannot fulfill your daily requirements through vitamin B12-fortified products; you should try taking a vitamin B12 supplement.

 People choose vegetarianism for reasons like ethical, environmental, or health.

 When done rightly and adequately, the vegetarian diet can be easy to follow and may provide several benefits for individual health.